 Biography: John Cox Boyce was born in 1827 in Bordesley, Warwickshire, the son of John Boyce of Birmingham.
 He attended Madgalen College, Oxford, earning a B.A.
 (1854) and a M.A.
 (1859).
 Boyce was ordained in 1855 and served in a number of positions: curate of Topcliffe, perpetual curate of Marton-le-Moor, domestic chaplain to Lord Borthwick, and rector of Cornwell.
 In addition, for many years, Boyce was the clerk chaplain of the West Riding Lunatic Asylum in Wakefield.
-He wrote two collections of poetry, a handful of religious works, and two novels: The House of Percival (1871) and Frost and Thaw (1873).
+Boyce married and had six children.
+He wrote two collections of poetry, a handful of religious works, and three novels: College Debts (1870) by an Oxford M.A., The House of Percival (1871), and Frost and Thaw (1873).
+In addition, he contributed to several newspapers and periodicals including The Family Herald.
+Beginning when he attended Oxford, he successfully applied to the Royal Literary Fund several times over the course of his life.
 He died in 1889 in Cornwell.

 References: Boase; British Census (1881); RLF (case number 1309)